ooni/spec/test-descriptions/http-invalid-request-line.md

 This test tries to detect the presence of network components (“middle box”) which could be responsible for censorship and/or traffic manipulation.

-A very useful debugging and measurement tool is an echo service, which simply sends back to the originating source any data it receives.
 Instead of sending a normal HTTP request, this test sends an invalid HTTP request line - containing an invalid HTTP version number, an invalid field count and a huge request method – to an echo service listening on the standard HTTP port.
+An echo service is a very useful debugging and measurement tool, which simply sends back to the originating source any data it receives.
 If a middle box is not present in the network between the user and an echo service, then the echo service will send the invalid HTTP request line back to the user, exactly as it received it.
 In such cases, we assume that there is no visible traffic manipulation in the tested network.

 If, however, a middle box is present in the tested network, the invalid HTTP